bhartiy/learnsellacious/pages/40.how-to/47.how-to-edit-terms-conditions-page/docs.md

 ![](t&c5.png)

 6. You can see your changes in frontend.
 7. You can change the other pages similarly.

+---

+You can edit these conditions with frontend editor.
+To use frontend editor, make sure you're logged in as **Admin**.